Rhino Conservation: Work With Rhino in Africa

 In the traditional medicine systems of some Asian countries, powdered rhino horn is believed to cure a variety of ailments from hangovers to cancer.
 However, there is no evidence that horns have any of their claimed medical properties.
 In fact, rhino horn is nothing more than keratin, the same material you’ll find freely available in your toenail and fingernail clippings or scattered on the floor during your next trip to the hairdresser.

-3) According to the WWF, there are approximately 20,000 white rhino and just 4,800 black rhino left in the wild
+3) According to the WWF, there are approximately 20,000 white rhinos and just 4,800 black rhinos left in the wild

 The International Union of Conservation for Nature (IUCN) Red List of Threatened Species now categorises the black rhino as ‘critically endangered.’